Jewelry Blog

 Where to Buy Kashmir Sapphires?

-As said, it won’t be easy to find genuine Kashmir Sapphires.
-You can’t just go into your local jewelry store and expect to find them.
+As said above, it’s not easy to secure a genuine Kashmir sapphire.
+Only a few jewelers in the world will have any.
 If you really want authentic gem-quality Kashmiri Sapphire Jewelry, you’ll have to look very hard for them.

-Once you find a seller, there are a few things to consider:
+Once you find a Kashmir sapphire seller, there are a few things to consider:

-1. Store Reputation – The store needs to be trustworthy and reliable.
-You should research a vendor very carefully before considering dealing with them.
-You will also want to ensure that the seller is an expert in Kashmir Sapphires.
+1. Jeweler Reputation.
+The jeweler will need to be trustworthy and reliable.
+You should do research very carefully, and you you’ll also want to ensure that they are an expert in Kashmir sapphires.

-2. Image of the Sapphire – Request to see high-res images of the Sapphire.
+2. Good View of Sapphire.
+Before going to examine it in person, you will want to request high-resolution images of the sapphire.
 Reliable sellers will make available photographs that you can zoom in on.
 This is especially important for Kashmir sapphires, as it lets you notice the silk-like inclusions and the reflective hue.

 Rare Three Stone Kashmir and Diamond Sapphire on Finger of model